Professional Development Plan (PDP)

 • LinkedIn Learning is an on-demand learning solution designed to help you gain new skills and advance your career.
 Search for training in specific skills (e.g., Excel), follow skills for relevant content, or see what is recommended, popular, or new.

 Want to use AI to help you learn about your skillset?
 Check out AI in Career Development for an outline on use.
-After reviewing, you can consider skillset focused prompts inspired by Paul Carney’s Prompt a Day via LinkedIn
+After reviewing, you can consider your skillset and values.

 If you have questions, please contact Allison Binkley or Shauna Hines-Farmer with Career, Alumni, and Employer Engagement.